atreyasha/spacemacs-elpy/README.md

 ### Installation

-In order to install both variants to your local `~/.emacs.d` configuration, simply execute:
+Copy the relevant configuration code to `~/.emacs.d` by executing:

 ```shell
 $ make install
 ```

-This will copy the relevant configuration code to `~/.emacs.d/private/+lang`.
-In order to trigger a complete installation, append either `elpy` or `elpy-plus` to your `.spacemacs` dotfile under `dotspacemacs-configuration-layers`.
+To trigger a complete installation, append either `elpy` or `elpy-plus` to your `.spacemacs` dotfile under `dotspacemacs-configuration-layers`.

 ### Uninstallation

-For complete uninstallation, remove `elpy` or `elpy-plus` from your `.spacemacs` dotfile.
+For a complete uninstallation, remove `elpy` or `elpy-plus` from your `.spacemacs` dotfile.
 Next, execute the following to remove the aforementioned configuration code:

 ```shell
 $ make uninstall